What is a Small Drinking Water System?

 - When the lab informs you of the resample results, immediately call the Health Unit to discuss the next steps.

-- When the issue is corrected to the satisfaction of the Health Unit, fill in the “Date of Resolution” box in Section 2 (page 2) and also the “Summary of Actions Taken and Results Achieved” section on the “Notice of Adverse Test Results and Issue Resolution” form.
+- When the issue is corrected to the satisfaction of the Health Unit, fill in the “Date of Resolution” box on page two, in Section Two and also the “Summary of Actions Taken and Results Achieved” section on the “Notice of Adverse Test Results and Issue Resolution” form.

-- Fax, email or deliver the form and a copy of the water test resample results to the Health Unit within 7 days of resolving the original problem.
+- Fax, email or deliver the form and a copy of the water test resample results to the Health Unit within seven days of resolving the original problem.

 What is an on-site inspection?

-The Health Unit is required to conduct routine inspections and risk assessments of SDWS:
+The Health Unit is required to conduct routine inspections and risk assessments of Small Drinking Water Systems:

 - at least every four years for those classified as moderate, low risk or posted.

-- This course reviews the basic duties and responsibilities of small drinking water system owners and operators under Ontario Regulation 319/08
+- The course reviews the basic duties and responsibilities of small drinking water system owners and operators under Ontario Regulation 319/08.

 Operation of Small Drinking Water Systems